olllayor/aicom/README.md

 ## 💡 Tips

-- Add `export OPENROUTER_API_KEY=your_key` to your `~/.zshrc` or `~/.bashrc` to make it permanent
+- Add `export OPENROUTER_API_KEY=your_key` to `~/.zshrc` or `~/.bashrc` for permanent setup
-- Edit the generated message before pressing Enter if needed
+- The tool automatically uses free models from OpenRouter
-- Press Ctrl+C to cancel the commit
+- Follows conventional commit best practices
-- The tool uses free models from OpenRouter automatically
+- Works silently - only shows git's commit output
-- Follows conventional commit format (feat:, fix:, docs:, etc.)
+- If you need to edit before committing, use `git commit --amend`

 ## 🤝 Contributing